software-mansion/protostar/website/docs/cairo-1/06-testing/cheatcodes-reference/invoke.md

 ```

 Invokes a contract's function. `function_name` parameter should be provided as a short string. `invoke` can mutate the
-state of the contract and does not return a value, to query the contract for values use [call](./call.md).
+state of the contract and does not return a value to query the contract for values use [call](./call.md).

 ```cairo title="Example"
 use result::ResultTrait;